olive-durgin/Final-Project/README.md

 ### Health_inventory.csv
 I created this file to store all healing items that the player collects.
 I was initially going to have the player access their healing items in the fight scene when they type "E", but the code under that block was getting really complex, being almost 300 lines, so when I update the demo, I'll just add the option to use a healing item by typing "H".
 This feature would have worked in the same way as using an item to attack an enemy, but instead, the item heals you.

+## Encorporating Sounds
+I was happy that I found a pretty good, royalty free sound library online, and I was able to use pygame to add sounds to my project.
+Since my code is a little bit lengthy, I might have missed adding sound effects in certain places, but overall, I think I did a good job with placign sounds.
+One of the biggest issues was getting the audio to balance well.
+I notice, specifically for the fight scene, that the music in the background is a little bit too loud.
+I attempted to fix it, but I just ended up leaving it like it was.

 ## Future Changes
 In the future, there are several changes that I would like to make.
 First, I would want to work on the actual story more and give it a better plot and direction.
 I felt that the story itself could have used some work since I wrote most of it as I went along, and I felt that nothing was truly established, storywise.
 I also want to impliment some of the following changes.